-- 2 Poblano Peppers Roasted, cleaned and cut into stripes.
+- 2 Poblano Peppers Roasted, cleaned and cut into strips or cubes.

 - 2 1/2 cups of cup kernels (From 2 corn ears)